ADR1993/ADR1993.github.io/research.md

 ## Fieldwork in Benin

-During the course of my doctorate I set up a data collection project in two villages in Benin, West Africa, where full census data, social network information, and data on networked economic games were collected.
+During the course of my doctorate I set up a data collection project in two villages in Benin, West Africa.
+The collected data include information on basic demography, anthropometric measurements, reproductive and marital histories, kinship, household wealth and assets, personal income and economic activities, education and linguistic skills, health and well-being, cultural beliefs and social norms about fertility and twinship, social networks, as well as data on behavior in RICH networked economic games.
 I am currrently in the process of developing a database to store such information.

-The collected data include information on basic demography, anthropometric measurements, reproductive and marital histories, kinship, household wealth and assets, personal income and economic activities, education and linguistic skills, health and well-being, cultural beliefs and social norms about fertility and twinship, social networks, as well as data on behavior in RICH networked economic games.

 ## Twinship